BeerB34r/BeerB34r/README.md

 have. of the projects i have currently completed, the ones that i'd be most proud of are:
 - [webserv](https://github.com/BeerB34r/webserv), which i did all on my own, and used as an opportunity to explore functorial parsing in haskell and C++
 - [ft_turing](https://github.com/BeerB34r/ft_turing), which was my first real foray into Haskell, and helped wrangle my brain into new and interesting shapes
+- [libunit](https://github.com/BeerB34r/libunit), a fun little side thing i did with some people newer to C programming, so i ended up writing most of the implementation.

 my current codam project is Transcendence